Structured SIR: Efficient and Expressive Importance-Weighted Inference for High-Dimensional Image Registration

 \subsection{Network Architecture}

 We use a fully convolutional U-net style architecture, without bias terms.
 The model has 4 resolution levels, with 16 channels for the first resolution level of the encoder, and 24 channels thereafter.
 We have separate convolutional prediction heads for the mean, $\qmean$, the sparse Cholesky factor $\Lmat$, and the low-rank matrices $\Rmat$.
-The first two are calculated at half the voxel resolution and upsampled using a cubic spline, to improve efficiency, the low-rank matrices are produced at half that resolution level, and upsampled to match the Cholesky factor using bilinear interpolation.
+The first two are calculated at half the voxel resolution (to improve efficiency) and upsampled using a cubic spline, for $C^2$ smoothness; the low-rank matrices are produced at half that resolution level, to reduce memory demands, and upsampled to match the Cholesky factor using bilinear interpolation.
 No activation functions are applied to $\qmean$ or $\Rmat$; for $\Lmat$ we use a soft-plus for the Cholesky diagonals, to ensure they are positive, and no activation for the off-diagonal terms.